 |The black stuff|

-TEMPLE BAR, THE BRAZEN HEAD AND 36 HOURS IN DUBLIN
+TEMPLE BAR, THE BRAZEN HEAD AND SPENDING 36 HOURS IN DUBLIN PUBS

-We hit the streets of Temple bar known originally barr as in sandbank, before tourism and time dropped the second r.
-The heart and soul of Dublin and a first stop for many eager tourists.
-World renowned for its infamous stag dos, hen parties, overpriced drinks and the tipsy echo of Galway Girl over the worn cobbles.
+Temple Bar is the heart and soul of Dublin and an obvious first stop for many eager tourists.
+This location is world renowned for its infamous stag dos, hen parties, overpriced drinks and the tipsy echo of Galway Girl over the worn cobbles.
 We laughed because the area very much reminded us of Concert Square in Liverpool – an area we usually try to avoid.
 Yet, we found ourselves engrossed in the madness and as touristy as a tourist can be in Dublin’s heartland.

-The river Liffey behind us and the cold night outside we found ourselves reluctant to leave every traditionally decorated, cosy bar we found, regardless of the price.
+With the cold River Liffey behind us and the crisp night outside we found ourselves reluctant to leave every traditionally decorated and cosy bar we found, regardless of the price.
 There isn’t one place in the whole of Dublin we didn’t feel welcome, that’s the whole charm.
-And I guess part of the bigger problem.
-You’re almost happy to handover your cash to the grinning bar man with the nice accent.

 |The Brazen Head, Dublin, Ireland|

-36 HOURS IN DUBLIN – MUST SEE BARS
+36 HOURS IN DUBLIN – THE BEST BARS IN DUBLIN

 |Temple fun – Dublin, Ireland|